 Summary of species

-Ember Tetras (Hyphessobryconamandae) can be found most strongly in southeastern Brazil in the Araguaia River basin.
+Fire Tetras (Hyphessobryconamandae) can be found most strongly in south eastern Brazil in the Araguaia River basin.
 They prefer the waters of rivers that have small currents and an immense concentration of vegetation.
 In the wild, this fish eats plant compounds and tiny invertebrates.
 They are surprisingly calm and can be compatible with a wide variety of tankmates.
 The primary color of the Ember Tetra is the vivid orange hue.
 This makes them stand out in most freshwater nano aquariums and means that this fish is likely a popular choice for years to come.
 This fish might most likely be popular in the Freshwater nano aquariums.

 Is the Ember Tetra suitable for your aquarium?